okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/secure-oauth-between-orgs/main/index.md

 ### Enable provisioning in the Org2Org app

-In each spoke org, set and activate provisioning for the Org2Org app integration by using the [Okta Apps API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/ApplicationConnections/#tag/ApplicationConnections/operation/updateDefaultProvisioningConnectionForApplication).
+In each spoke org, set and activate provisioning for the Org2Org app integration by using the [Apps API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/ApplicationConnections/#tag/ApplicationConnections/operation/updateDefaultProvisioningConnectionForApplication).

 > **Note**: Currently, you can only enable OAuth 2.0-based provisioning with the Okta API.